 I created a website as a comprehensive digital photo album several years ago, but have decided to recreate it at LowBrowsing.
-So, this section becomes something of a memoirs for me, especially given that I will be going through a major transition very soon - moving to Montreal to start my Ph.D at Concordia.
+So, this section becomes something of a memoirs for me.
+There are some additional photos and videos (of Sobek too) in the Vero Memwuz section.

 the one thing that has been a great experience is my gym regimen.
 The Energie Cardio in Verdun is a great gym, that isn't too busy and has a lot of friendly people.

 Maria and I took a trip to the zoo just before I left for Montreal.
 It was a lot of fun and there were a lot of babies to see.
 The weather was perfect, so many of the animals were active.

 When I got back from Montreal, Pedram invited me to his new house for a family BBQ to celebrate Lacey's birthday.
 Sobek was super excited to hang out with his old girlfriend.
 Saum is a big boy now and was having a lot of fun with the dogs.
 The BBQ was awesome and I had a lot of fun chatting with P's dad.
 The next week, P started coming to the gym with me and we played some squash after lifting weights.
 My new rule for him was, "lift, don't get lifted!"

 Canada's Wonderland with Maria and Brendon

 when I got back from Montreal, Brendon said he was going to Wonderland with Ali, so I decided to go as well.
 Most people bailed on me, but Maria came through in the clutch.
 We had an awesome time and when she left around 5, I did the whole circuit again with Brendon.
 Maria won a hat and I won a basketball - go Cavs!

 Trip to Montreal to find a new home